Abbas Saad: Conviction for match-fixing in Singapore

-Resumption to playing career
+Resumption of career

-After his ban ended, Saad played for several teams in the National Soccer League in Australia – Sydney Olympic in 1996–97, Sydney United from 1997–99, and for Northern Spirit FC in the 1999–00 season.
+After his FIFA ban ended, Saad played for several teams in the National Soccer League in Australia – Sydney Olympic in 1996–97, Sydney United from 1997–99, and for Northern Spirit FC in the 1999–00 season.

+In 2003, Saad retired from playing.

 International career

-Born in Lebanon, Saad's family moved to Australia when he was a child.
-An attacking midfielder with a good eye for goal, he represented the Australian national team in a match against Russian club Torpedo Moscow and earned his first full cap against Malaysia two years later.
+An attacking midfielder with a good eye for goal, Saad represented the Australian national team in a match against Russian club Torpedo Moscow and earned his first full cap against Malaysia two years later.
 After a six-year gap, he was recalled by then Socceroos coach Terry Venables for three games in 1998.
-In all, he played six times for his country, earning four full caps.
+In all, he played six times for Australia, earning four full caps.

-Coaching career
+Managerial career

 Saad was coach at New South Wales Premier League side Penrith Nepean United, and in 2009 was named as Technical Youth Director by Sydney Olympic FC.
 He has also been the head coach for the Australian Deaf Football team.
-Saad has also served as the head coach of the GIS Academy at the Garden International School in Kuala Lumpur, Malaysia who unfortunately lost in the ISAC division 2 finals against fierce rivals KLASS.
-With Goals from Eamon and Connor as well as saves from Alex proving to be the decisive factors.
+Saad has also served as the head coach of the GIS Academy at the Garden International School in Kuala Lumpur, Malaysia.

-Following his conviction for match-fixing in Singapore, he received a lifetime ban from the Football Association of Singapore, but this was lifted in 2009 and he is now able to be involved in footballing activities in Singapore again.
+In 2018, Saad returned to Sydney Olympic and led the team to win the New South Wales Premier League and Finals series championships double.
+He was named Coach of the Year.

+In 2021, Saad started on his Asian Football Confederation Pro Licence course and returned to Singapore with an attachment to Singapore Premier League (SPL) Geylang International FC as an assistant coach.
+During the stint with Geylang, Geylang won two out three matches and improved its position from sixth to fifth in the SPL.
+Geylang offered Saad to lead its youth development programme until the end of the SPL season with an option to extend for the next season.
+Saad accepted the offer but his application for a S Pass to work in Singapore was rejected by the Ministry of Manpower, citing his "adverse record".
+An appeal was made and was rejected similarly.

 Broadcasting career

-Saad's football ban in Singapore was only lifted in March 2009 after almost 14 years.
-In August 2009, he began appearing as a football expert in the studios of ESPN STAR Sports and for the SingTel coverage of the UEFA Champions League in Singapore, where his popularity once saw him dubbed as "The Singapore Beckham".
+In August 2009, Saad appeared as a football expert in the studios of ESPN STAR Sports and for the SingTel coverage of the UEFA Champions League in Singapore, where his popularity once saw him dubbed as "The Singapore Beckham".
 He is also a regular studio guest for the English Premier League coverage and the FourFourTwo TV Show with the SuperSport channel on Malaysian network, Astro.

+Personal life

+Saad was born in Lebanon as the fourth child out of seven children to his parents.
+When the Lebanese Civil War broke out in 1975, Saad's eldest brother, Hussein died in an explosion.
+Saad's family then left for Sydney, Australia where his eldest sister Namat had moved to after she was married.